Xceptance/xlt-documentation/content/en/load-testing/Manual/530-reports.md

   All about the different kinds of reports XLT can create.
 ---

-As the most important tool for analyzing the results of a load test run, XLT offers three types of load test reports, which are thoroughly illustrated in the sections below
+As the most important tool for analyzing the results of a load test run, XLT offers three types of load test reports, which are thoroughly illustrated in the sections below.

-* load test reports,
+* **Load test report**: The bread and butter report for your daily work.
+It contains all information about a single test run.
-* comparison reports and
+* **Comparison report**: A quick way to compare two test runs and see the differences.
-* trend reports.
+* **Trend report**: When you want to see the development of performance over time and set more than two reports in relation to each other, you will use the trend report.

 ## Load Test Report